diskutil eject: How to Eject Drives From Mac Terminal

 The columns that matter most:

-- COMMAND: The process name.
-This tells you what’s blocking.
+• COMMAND: The process name — this tells you what’s blocking ejection.

 Killing blocking processes

-Once you know the PID of a blocking process, you can terminate it:
+Once you know the PID of a blocking process, terminate it gracefully:

 kill 789

 This sends a graceful termination signal.
-The process has a chance to close files and clean up.
-Give it a few seconds to exit.
+The process gets a chance to close files and clean up.
+Give it a few seconds to exit, then try ejecting again.

 If it doesn’t respond to a graceful kill: